-Research also shows that gut bacteria play a role in diverticular disease.
-Though more research is needed, future studies are likely to support the modulation of gut bacteria through a high-fiber diet and probiotic supplementation.
+According to a 2016 study, gut bacteria play a role in diverticular disease.
+Though more research is needed, future studies are likely to support modulating gut bacteria through a high fiber diet and probiotic supplementation.

-If you’ve been diagnosed with diverticulitis, talk with your doctor about both your food needs and food restrictions.
-It’s important to discuss the role food plays in helping heal and possibly aggravating your condition.
+If you have diverticulitis, talk with your doctor about your food needs and food restrictions.
+It’s important to discuss how food may heal or aggravate your condition.

 If you need additional guidance, ask your doctor to refer you to a dietitian.
-Specifically, seek out a healthcare professional who has experience working with people who have diverticulitis.
-They can help you find ways to enjoy the high-fiber foods you need in your diet.
+Seek out a healthcare professional who has experience working with people who have diverticulitis if you can.

 In addition, stay in communication with your doctor about your condition.
-While diverticulitis may remain dormant for long periods of time, keep in mind that it’s a chronic, lifelong condition.
-If you start to notice your symptoms increasing, have a plan of action ready from your doctor that can reduce pain and discomfort, and help you manage your condition.
+While diverticulitis may remain dormant for long periods of time, keep in mind that it’s a chronic condition.